j-brooke/BattlePlan/README.md

 You can set up scenarios by editing the JSON files, or using the editor (see below).

-For instructions on how to play, see docs/how-to-play.html.
+For gameplay instructions, see docs/how-to-play.html.

 ### Edit